 Grant Funds for Boat Owners Within the Shelter Island Yacht Basin

 The Port received a $600,000 grant to help Shelter Island Yacht Basin boaters convert from copper hull paints to non-biocide hull paints.
-Participating in this program can save boat owners thousands of dollars.
-Funding is available NOW until May 2015, or until the funds run out.
-Funding is only available to boat owners within the Shelter Island Yacht Basin.
+Funding was only available to boat owners within the Shelter Island Yacht Basin.
+The Hull Paint Conversion Project was completed on May 30, 2015 and the final report is now available.

 What will this replacement cost?

-We provide an online tool that gives boaters an estimate of what it will cost to replace their copper hull paint with an eco-friendly option, including the grant program for Shelter Island boaters:
+We provided an online tool to give boaters an estimate of what it would cost to replace their copper hull paint with an eco-friendly option, including the grant program for Shelter Island boaters:

-Boat owners will receive a stipend to help offset costs associated with stripping the existing copper hull paint from your boat and/or applying non-biocide hull paint.
-There are two options available.
+Boat owners received a stipend to help offset costs associated with stripping the existing copper hull paint from participating boats and/or applying non-biocide hull paint.
+There were two options available.

 - Option 1: Receive a cost offset for stripping the pre-existing copper hull paint and applying a non-biocide hull paint (limited to a rate of $6.30 per square foot for stripping and 75% of hull paint application costs*).